simonepri/sudoku-solver/readme.md

   return count
 ```
-> The actual implementation can be found at
+> The actual implementation can be found in
 [`src/main/java/sudoku/SequentialSolver.java`][source:sequential].

 It's important to notice that the strategy adopted by the `get_empty_cell`